You are viewing a free preview of this lesson.

 | Waves on a string or rope | String / rope | Classic classroom demonstration |

 In a longitudinal wave, the oscillations of the particles are parallel to the direction of energy transfer.
-The particles vibrate back and forth in the same direction the wave is moving.
+The particles vibrate back and forth along the same direction the wave travels.

 graph LR